ralphdev/proyecto-Angular4/README.md

-# Portafolio
+# Migrate Angular 4 to Angular 16 By Rafael Martínez

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version latest.

 ## Development server